merehan123/merehan123/README.md

 ###

-<p align="left">- 📚 I'm a second year student at the Faculty of Computer Science and Artificial Intelligence, Cairo University.</p>
+<p align="left">- 📚 I'm a second year student at the Faculty of Computers and Artificial Intelligence, Cairo University.</p>

 ###